0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/baby BoneChewerCon.md

 ---
+Category:
-Category: Web
+  - Web
 Difficulty: Easy
 Platform: HackTheBox
-Retired: true
 Status: 3.
 Complete
+tags:
+  - debugger-enabled
-Tags: debugger-enabled, verbose-log
+  - verbose-log
 ---
 >[!quote]
 > Due to heavy workload for the upcoming baby BoneChewerCon event, the website is under maintenance and it errors out, but the debugger is still enabled in production!!
 I think the devil is enticing us to go and check out the secret key.****